stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

   * Pipeline variable
   * Pipeline instance: when a pipeline is executed given input and parameters
   * Pipeline seed
+* Ensemble of pipelines
+  * A group of modules or pipelines as an entity with well defined functionality

 To banish
 * Block